 - Tel: +65 6332 7798

 This sobering museum is situated at Changi Prison which is still being used as a prison today.
 It gives a glimpse of the life of prisoners of war during the Japanese Occupation of World War II.
 Next to the museum is a replica of the simple chapel built by Allied prisoners during their internment.
-Pinned to the building are notes from people who lost loved ones in Changi.
-Read More...
+Pinned to Read More...

 - Opening Hours: Daily 09:30 - 17:00 (last admission at 16:30)